 “There were some big, fantastic projects in our category so we’re very pleased to have won.
 What has been really pleasing is the local reaction – all the social media messages coming in because the UK is talking about us.
 That has been great to see” – Graeme Jackson, director of workforce development

-Winner: Allianz Insurance PLC – Allianz Mechanical Engineering Services (MECS) Project
+Winner: Allianz Insurance PLC – Allianz Motor Engineering Services (MECS) Project

 “This award wouldn’t have been possible without the whole project team working so collaboratively together.
 They were all phenomenal in their approach, achieving a truly transformational change for Allianz that at times felt almost impossible.
 For our project to be recognised externally by a professional body such as APM means so much internally at Allianz.
 We are absolutely delighted with this win!” – Susan Ferry, senior project manager